 Keep in mind that teen drivers with a learner's permit do not need to be listed on the policyholder's insurance in the state of Massachusetts.
 Once they obtain their junior operator's license (JOL), they must be listed under the parents' policy.

 Insurance Rate Information for Military Drivers and Veterans

 If you're one of the approximately 3,500 active-duty military personnel stationed in Massachusetts, or even if it's already your home state, chances are discounts on auto insurance are available to you and your family.
 Veterans qualify, too.

-Every driver in Massachusetts is required to have auto insurance or an approved alternative (see below).
+Every driver in Massachusetts is required to have auto insurance or an approved alternative.
 Your car insurance must include four types of coverage:

 Proof of Insurance in Massachusetts

-To get a car registered, drivers must first get it insured.
+To register a car in Massachusetts, drivers must first insure it.
 From that point forward, they do not need to carry an insurance card — their insurance information will be on their registration, which should be kept inside the vehicle.
-Drivers need to show their registration when a police officer asks to see it, when they register their vehicle and after they are in a car accident.
+Drivers need to show their registration when a police officer asks to see it, when they register their vehicle and after a car accident.